UAAP Season 84: Overview

-The UAAP men's beach volleyball made its comeback after three years on May 27, 28, and 29 and on June 3, 4, and 5 at SM Sands By the Bay in Pasay City.
-Poomsae was staged on May 31 at Mall of Asia Arena.
-The UAAP went out of town for the 3×3 competition in Calatagan, Batangas on June 2 and 3.
+The UAAP men's beach volleyball made its comeback after three years on May 27, 28, and 29, and on June 3, 4, and 5 at SM Sands By the Bay in Pasay City.
+Poomsae was staged on May 31 at the SM Mall of Asia Arena.
+The UAAP went out of town for the 3×3 competition in Calatagan, Batangas, on June 2 and 3.
 The chess tournament was held from June 1 to 5 at the Far Eastern University campus in Manila.

-The UAAP had a successful return in the pandemic era, completing the Season 84 men's basketball tournament capped by a dramatic championship finish by the University of the Philippines dethroning Ateneo in Game 3 of the Finals best of three series.
+The UAAP had a successful return in the pandemic era, completing the Season 84 men's basketball tournament capped by a dramatic championship finish by the University of the Philippines, dethroning Ateneo in Game 3 of the Finals best-of-three series.
 The Cheerdance Competition also returned on Sunday, May 22, 2022, with FEU claiming the crown for the first time in 13 years.
-In the UAAP Season 84 poomsae tournament held on May 31, 2022, at the Coral Way of SM Mall of Asia Arena, the UST Tiger Jins won gold in the men's, women's, and mixed team divisions to end La Salle's two-season reign.
-The University of Santo Tomas ruled the UAAP Season 84 3×3 men's basketball tournament on Friday, June 3, 2022, at CaSoBe resort in Calatagan Batangas.
-The University of Santo Tomas ruled the UAAP men's beach volleyball tournament for the third straight season following a 28–26, 21-15 conquest of National University Sunday, June 5, 2022, at Sands SM By The Bay.
+In the UAAP Season 84 poomsae tournament held on May 31, 2022, at the Coral Way of SM Mall of Asia Arena, the UST Tiger Jins won gold in the men's team, women's team, and mixed pair events to end La Salle's two-season reign.
+The University of Santo Tomas ruled the UAAP Season 84 3×3 men's basketball tournament on Friday, June 3, 2022, at CaSoBe resort in Calatagan, Batangas.
+The University of Santo Tomas ruled the UAAP men's beach volleyball tournament for the third straight season following a 28–26, 21–15 conquest of National University Sunday, June 5, 2022, at Sands SM By The Bay.